rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    The ranked 9-tiles rating-by-sorting result

-In :numref:`nineTilingOrdering` we may notice that the Universities: *Augsburg*, *Saarbrücken* and *Tübingen* for instance, show in fact the same average rated 9-tiles score of 0.615; yet, the rated upper 9-tile limit of *Augsburg* is 0.78, whereas the one of both the other Universities reaches only 0.67.
-Hence, *Augsburg* is ranked higher than both *Saarbrücken* and *Tübingen*.
+In :numref:`nineTilingOrdering` we may notice that the Universities: *Augsburg*, *Kaiserslautern*, *Mannheim* and *Tübingen* for instance, show in fact the same average rated 9-tiles score of 0.725; yet, the rated upper 9-tile limit of *Tuebingen* is 0.78, whereas the one of the other Universities reaches only 0.89.
+Hence, *Tuebingen* is ranked below *Augsburg*, *Kaiserslautern* and *Mannheim* .

 With a *graphviz* drawing of this :code:`QuantilesSorting` digraph instance *qs*, we may, without requiring any specific ordering strategy, as well illustrate our 9-tiles *rating-by-sorting* result.

-   >>> qs.exportGraphViz('nineTilingDrawing',graphSize='12,12')
+   >>> nqr.exportRatingBySortingGraphViz('nineTilingDrawing',graphSize='12,12')
     *---- exporting a dot file for GraphViz tools ---------* Exporting to nineTilingDrawing.dot
     dot -Grankdir=TB -Tpng nineTilingDrawing.dot\